Bloodmarked by Tracy Deonn

 • Misogyny

-• Blood & gore depiction including the hanging of dead bodies
+• Blood & gore depiction including body horror and dead bodies

 GoodreadsThe Story Graph